Evander Holyfield vs. Mike Tyson II: Post-fight unrest

 After the match was stopped, Tyson went on a rampage at Holyfield and his trainer Brooks while they were still in their corner.
 Lane told Tyson's corner that he was disqualifying Tyson for biting Holyfield.
-To protect Holyfield, security surrounded him in his corner, and Tyson was taken back to his corner by security.
+After the two fighters went to their corners, Tyson ran at Holyfield's corner.
+The two campaigns tussled, with Tyson throwing a punch at an officer.
 Lane was interviewed and said that the bites were intentional.
 He had told Tyson not to bite anymore, and said Tyson asked to be disqualified by disobeying that order.
 Holyfield left the ring seconds after the interview, which gave the fans and audience the hint that the match was over.
-Holyfield told the press afterward that Tyson bit him because he knew he was going to get knocked out, and he chose to lose in a disqualification instead.
+When asked why he thought Tyson bit his ear, Holyfield later explained: "He knew he was going to get knocked out; that he chose to lose through disqualification than to beaten like that."

 Reporters then interviewed Tyson's instructor, John Horne, who was upset about Lane's decision.
 Horne said, "They will have to explain that.
 I do not agree with it but it is what it is ... all I know is Mike Tyson has a cut in his eye."
-Horne also attempted to justify Tyson’s biting by claiming it was in retaliation for uncalled headbutts by Holyfield, stating "One headbutt may be accidental, fifteen is not."
+Horne also attempted to justify Tyson's biting by claiming it was in retaliation for uncalled headbutts by Holyfield, stating "One headbutt may be accidental, fifteen is not."

 Twenty-five minutes after the brawl ended, announcer Jimmy Lennon Jr. read the decision: "Ladies and gentlemen, this bout has been stopped at the end of round number three.
 The referee in charge, Mills Lane, disqualifies Mike Tyson for biting Evander Holyfield in both ears, the winner by way of disqualification and still the WBA Heavyweight Champion of the World, Evander 'the Real Deal' Holyfield!"
 As a result, Holyfield remained the WBA World Heavyweight Champion.

 Tyson, during his post match interview, asserted that his bites were in retaliation for the headbutts from Holyfield just as Horne had said.

 Later, during post-match interviews, Tyson was walking back to his locker room when a fan from the venue tossed a bottle of water in his direction.
 Tyson, his instructor, and a pain manager climbed over a temporary railing and up into the stands, made obscene gestures to the crowd, and made their way up the side of a stairway.
 Tyson had to be restrained as he was led off.
 When interviewed about his championship and the incident with Mike Tyson, Holyfield said he already forgave Tyson for biting him.

 The commentators for the Sky Sports broadcast of the bout, Ian Darke and Glenn McCrory, noted that no one had been disqualified in a title bout for more than 50 years, correctly estimating that the last disqualification was during a bout between Joe Louis and Buddy Baer in 1941, where Baer was disqualified after his cornermen refused to leave the ring in protest of what they believed was a late hit.
-They also compared the match to The Long Count Fight and the Phantom Punch incident.
+They also compared the bout to The Long Count Fight and the Phantom Punch incident.